-- 1. Cheating in any form, including plagiarism; - Gambling; - Theft, vandalism or destruction of college properly, or properly of members of the college community; - 4.
+- 1. Cheating in any form, including plagiarism; - 2.
+Gambling; - Theft, vandalism or destruction of college property, or property of members of the college community; - 4.
 Falsification of personal or college records; - The use, manufacture, distribution, sale, or possession of alcoholic beverages or illicit drugs on campus or at any collegesponsored event or activity; - Violence, including but not limited to sexual assault, robbery, murder or battery against any member or guest of the college community; - 7.
 Hazing; and Harassment.

-Instances of prohibited student behavior will be referred to the Director of Student Services for resolution.
+Instances of prohibited student behavior will be referred to the Dean of Student Services for resolution.